telerik/kendo-react-inputs/docs/slider/overview.md

     //code goes here
 ```

-The `title` option defines the title of the ticks.
-By default, the titles of each tick corresponds to its value.
-If you want them to show a particular title, define a callback that will called with the current value as a parameter and it must return the title that will be rendered for the `tick`.
+The `title` option defines the titles of the ticks.
+By default, the title of each tick corresponds to its value.
+If you want a tick to display a particular title, define a callback.
+It will be called with its current value as a parameter and return the title of the `tick` that is to be rendered.

 ```html
     class SliderContainer extends React.Component {